RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-By-Step-Getting-Started-Creating-a-new-Project/Step-5-Drilling-down-into-the-customer-list.md

-﻿Now that we know how to display a basic list, let's jazz it up a little bit by adding links to the company so we can drill down into the data and display the customer detail.
+Now that we know how to display a basic list, let's jazz it up a little bit by adding links to the company so we can drill down into the data and display the customer detail.

 Change the CustomerList SQL to: